m-xen/domainone_uk/README.md

-# domainone[.]uk
+# Welcome

-This site is a collection of notes about the things that interest me.
+www[.]domainone[.]uk is a collection of notes about the things that interest me.

 The main purpose of creating it is to experiment with technology, as that's the field I'm in professionally.